pedrojunqueira/da-100/README.md

 	- [Azure Learning](https://docs.microsoft.com/en-gb/learn/modules/row-level-security-power-bi/)
 	- Statics Method
 		- Control access based on filter applied to table rows using DAX
+		- Uses a fixed value in the DAX filter
+		- Steps - PBI Desktop
+			- Create RLS Role(s)
+			- Test Role(s)
+			- Deploy PBI Service
+		- Steps - PBI Service
+			- In Dataset (elipsis ...) select Security
+			- Add Members to the role
+			- Test the roles
 	- Dynamic Method
 		- Control access based on the email of the used logged in
+		- Uses a DAX function
+		- Steps in PBI Desktop and Service
+			- Same Steps as above
+		- When creating the role use the function userprincipalname() which will compare the email of person signed in and the email filter in the report

 ### Create measures by using DAX